 Just west of Groveland on Highway 120, Around the Horn Brewing Company is a fun-spirited micro brewery where there's something for everyone, including those who don't particularly care for beer.
 Their beers are always changing, so there's no getting bored there.

-Not only was Groveland a key town during the gold rush, it was also the base of operations when Hetch Hetchy was constructed to provide San Francisco with a stable water source.
-The Groveland Yosemite Gateway Museum was founded to keep the many stories of the community alive, and share them to the many visitors who come through the area.
+Not only was Groveland a key town during the Gold Rush, it was also the base of operations when the O'Shaughnessy Dam was being constructed to form Hetch Hetchy Reservoir, which would provide San Francisco with a stable water source.
+The Groveland Yosemite Gateway Museum, located at Mary Laveroni Park was founded to keep the many stories of the community (natural and cultural) alive, and share them with the many visitors who come through the area.

-A myriad of exhibits guide visitors on a journey through time as they learn about the region's indigenous peoples, pioneers who later settled the area, the gold rush and the construction of Hetch Hetchy.
+A myriad of exhibits guide visitors on a journey through time as they learn about the region's Indigenous peoples, pioneers who later settled the area, the Gold Rush, and the construction of Hetch Hetchy Reservoir.
 Perhaps the most popular exhibit is the massive, 565 pound California Black Bear at the entrance, the largest bear of its kind ever documented.

-Pine Mountain Lake is actually a gated community constructed to take advantage of the beauty of the Groveland area.
-However, many of its amenities, including the 18-hole championship golf course, are open to the public.
+Much of the Pine Mountain Lake area is a gated community with many vacation homes available to rent, some include access to the private pristine lake, and residential homes constructed to take advantage of the beauty of the Groveland area.
+However, many of the community's amenities, including the 18-hole championship golf course, are open to the public.